EnergyNick/Crysis-Creative-Tools-Mod/README.md

 # Crysis Creative Tools Mod

-The mod provides various tools for creativity, creating custom game situations and just for fun.
+The mod provides various tools for creativity, creating custom game situations and just for fun for Crysis and Crysis Warhead.

+**General features:**
+- Spawning vehicles, weapons, NPC, buildings?!, ...
+- Expanded suit stats to be more powerful (balanced rather than overpowered)

 ## Mod description

+> [!NOTE]
-> *Note: All elements in < > brackets need to be replaced by your values*
+> All elements in < > brackets need to be replaced by your values.

 Due to the lack of an SDK for Crysis Warhead, the modification exists in 2 versions:

-### [Script version] Universal, for Crysis 1, Crysis Warhead
+### **[Script version] Universal, for Crysis 1, Crysis Warhead**

 #### Features
 - Ability to spawn entities from game (weapons, vehicles, NPS, etc) with DebugGun.